jcderr/soos/README.md

     bin/soos up

-`soos-up` will launch a new vagrant box, set up docker, and set docker to listen on `tcp://0.0.0.0:4243` so our scripts can talk to it.
+Launch a new vagrant box, set up docker, and set docker to listen on `tcp://0.0.0.0:2375` so our scripts can talk to it.

-    bin/soos down

-`soos-down` will stop all containers and halt the vagrant box.

-    bin/soos migrate

-`soos-migrate` runs django's syncdb followed by database migrations.

     bin/soos build

-`soos-build` will completely rebuild the docker images at the base of our app from scratch, using `Dockerfiles` located in `support/dockerfiles/`
+Completely rebuild the docker images at the base of our app from scratch, using `Dockerfile`.

-# Dockerfiles

-We deploy with [AWS Beanstalk](http://aws.amazon.com/elasticbeanstalk/), so the root-level `Dockerfile` is intended mostly for this deployment.
-As such, we tuck away our developer environment `Dockerfile` in `support/dockerfiles`.
-The only major difference is that the root `Dockerfile` will use `ADD` to copy our code into the image, whereas `support/dockerfiles/app/Dockerfile` only copies in
-`requirements.txt` so as to seed the image with what it needs to install a python `virtualenv`.
-It's expected that the code will be shared into the developer environment using docker's `-v [volume]:[volume]` argument.
-As convention, we prefer that code always reside in `/opt/app`.

-# TODO

-* `soos-up` should check to see if the docker binary is installed (eg. [boot2docker](https://github.com/boot2docker/boot2docker)).
+    bin/soos shell

+Start a shell using the base container.